Nick

 due to shortages of staff, equipment and infrastructure.

-talk to lots of constituents about their experiences with the
+I talk to lots of constituents about their experiences

 For a few, it's gone horribly wrong.
 But most were surprised to